VRLA Batteries explained

 Sealed recombinant lead-acid batteries have the acronyms: SLA and VRLA, meaning “Sealed Lead Acid” battery and “Valve Regulated Lead Acid” battery respectively.
 AGM is also often used to describe a recombinant lead-acid battery and is also an acronym, referring specifically to the method of immobilising the acid ie. Absorbed Glass Mat.
 Whilst all AGM lead-acid batteries are SLA or VRLA, not all VRLA is AGM.
 There are two ways to immobilise the sulphuric acid in lead-acid batteries:

 - use of fine fibreglass mat to absorb the liquid acid (AGM) and two;

 - addition of fine silica particles which react with the electrolyte turning it into a gel (GEL).
 These two constructions AGM and GEL form all of the VRLA battery designs typically found in the vast majority of global markets.

-Sealed lead acid batteries provide safe, clean and maintenance free energy storage and delivery in most modern applications.
+Sealed lead-acid batteries provide safe, clean and maintenance-free energy storage and delivery in most modern applications.
 They are a relatively cheap way of enabling users to tap into renewable energy resources in remote applications and are still the most cost-effective option for unmanned telecoms and UPS stations.
-In all the diverse applications with their individual requirements, be it deep cycle or float charge, Microtex offers bespoke designs of VRLA batteries to suit all of these applications.
+In all the diverse applications with their individual requirements, be it a deep cycle or float charge battery, Microtex offers bespoke designs of VRLA batteries to suit all of these applications.
 With correct sizing and charging controls, Microtex VRLA batteries in either GEL or AGM constructions can deliver extended lifetimes to provide the best combination of TCO and recyclability on the planet.